We are currently offering In-Person, Telehealth and Hybrid sessions

 Adam Kaluzshner, Psy.D.

-Adam Kaluzshner completed his Doctor of Psychology in clinical psychology at Chestnut Hill College.
+Adam Kaluzshner is a Licensed Psychologist who completed his Doctor of Psychology in clinical psychology at Chestnut Hill College.
 In the course of his training, he has worked with a diverse group of populations, including at-risk children and teenagers, families dealing with co-parenting and divorce, children and adults with anxiety disorders, and adults with co-occurring disorders.

 Julia earned her Master’s degree in Clinical Mental Health Counseling from the College of New Jersey in 2017.
 She has experience working with children, adolescents and adults with a wide range of diagnoses.
 She believes in helping you use your own personal strengths to help you to overcome your struggles and challenges that you may be facing, as well as teaching clients coping skills.